House Republicans target social cuts to shield military

 BIGGER SAVINGS ESTIMATE

-Ryan prescribed the plan to divert military spending cuts to domestic spending in his controversial budget plan passed by the House in March.
-He directed six House committees to come up with $18.35 billion in savings for 2013 and $261 billion through 2022.
+Ryan prescribed the plan to divert military spending cuts to domestic spending in his controversial budget plan, directing six House committees to come up with $18.35 billion in savings for 2013 and $261 billion through 2022.

 The Congressional Budget Office has since estimated these savings to be lower initially -- $17.6 billion next year -- but higher over the decade, at $379.7 billion.